Recognizing hyperelliptic graphs in polynomial time

 \section{Conclusion}

-We have provided an explicit set of safe and complete reduction rules for (multi-)graphs of divisorial, stable, and stable divisorial gonality $\leq 2$, and we have shown that stable, divisorial, and stable divisorial hyperelliptic graphs can be recognized in polynomial time (actually, $O(n\log n+m)$).
+We have provided an explicit set of safe and complete reduction rules for (multi-)graphs of divisorial, stable, and stable divisorial gonality at most $2$, and we have shown that stable, divisorial, and stable divisorial hyperelliptic graphs can be recognized in polynomial time (actually, $O(n\log n+m)$).

-Some problems left unanswered by our work are: (a) Can hyperelliptic graphs be recognized in linear time? (b) What is the complexity of computing stable gonality? (c) Which problems become fixed parameter tractable with gonality as parameter? (d) Is there an analogue of Courcelle's theorem for bounded gonality (in any of the meanings)?
+Finally, we mention some interesting open questions on (divisorial) gonality from the point of view of algorithmic complexity: (a) Can hyperelliptic graphs be recognized in linear time? (b) Does there exist a set of reduction rules to recognize graphs with gonality 3? (c) Is gonality fixed parameter tractable? (d) Which problems become fixed parameter tractable with gonality as parameter? (e) Is there an analogue of Courcelle's theorem for bounded gonality?